 4. FOR FIRST-TIMER MAKING HALF-BOILED EGGS

-I suggest starting with 2 eggs to get the hang of it.
+I suggest starting with 4 eggs at a time to get the hang of it.

 Mom made half-boiled eggs at home every morning for us too before we headed to school.
 This often accompanied by cream crackers sprinkled with sugar and soaked in hot milk.
 So the cream crackers were soft when we ate them!
 It sounded so strange and probably gross you think, but it’s like THE thing back in those days! ohhh…the good old days!

 DID YOU MAKE THIS SINGAPORE COFFEE SHOP HALF-BOILED EGG RECIPE?